apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_upgrade.md

 ```
       --auto-approve                   Skip interactive approval before upgrading the cluster
-      --cluster-version string         Reference cluster version (required)
+      --cluster-version string         Referring to the ClusterVersion CR(deprecated)
+      --component-definition string    Referring to the ComponentDefinition (default "nil")
+      --components strings             Component names to this operations
       --dry-run string[="unchanged"]   Must be "client", or "server".
 If with client strategy, only print the object that would be sent, and no data is actually sent.
 If with server strategy, submit the server-side request, but no data is persistent. (default "none")
+      --force                           skip the pre-checks of the opsRequest to run the opsRequest forcibly
   -h, --help                           help for upgrade
       --name string                    OpsRequest name. if not specified, it will be randomly generated
   -o, --output format                  Prints the output in the specified format.
 Allowed values: JSON and YAML (default yaml)
+      --service-version string         Referring to the serviceVersion that is provided by ComponentDefinition and ComponentVersion (default "nil")
       --ttlSecondsAfterSucceed int     Time to live after the OpsRequest succeed
 ```